ibm-cloud-docs/key-protect/rotate-keys.md

 When you rotate your root key, you shorten the lifetime of the key, and you limit the amount of information that is protected by that key.

-To learn how key rotation helps you meet industry standards and cryptographic best practices, see [Key rotation](/docs/services/key-protect/concepts/key-rotation.html).
+To learn how key rotation helps you meet industry standards and cryptographic best practices, see [Rotating your encryption keys](/docs/services/key-protect?topic=key-protect-key-rotation).

 Rotation is available only for root keys.
 {: note}

 ## Rotating root keys with the GUI
-{: #gui}
+{: #rotate-key-gui}

 If you prefer to rotate your root keys by using a graphical interface, you can use the {{site.data.keyword.keymanagementserviceshort}} GUI.

-[After you create or import your existing root keys into the service](/docs/services/key-protect/create-root-keys.html), complete the following steps to rotate a key:
+[After you create or import your existing root keys into the service](/docs/services/key-protect?topic=key-protect-create-root-keys), complete the following steps to rotate a key:

 1. [Log in to the {{site.data.keyword.cloud_notm}} console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/){: new_window}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.